Real-Time Dam Levels

 Water Level Analysis

 Bedford Weir is currently maintaining very healthy storage levels.
-With a current fill rate of 78.3%, the reservoir contains 23 GL.
+At 77.8% capacity, the facility is holding 23 GL of water.
 This indicates a very comfortable buffer for the upcoming dry seasons.

 Catchment & Hydrological Impact